 Candidate governors are elected to our Council of Governors each year by Foundation Trust members.
 Governors are the interface between the Trust membership – patients, public and staff – and the Board of Directors who have operational responsibility for running our hospitals.

-Non-urgent advice: 2021 Governor Elections - nomination are open
+Non-urgent advice: 2021 Governor Elections - final results

 There are 19 elected governors on the Council of Governors.
 The remaining governors are appointed by other organisations such as Cambridge City Council and the University of Cambridge.